TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/eks/helm-chart.md

 {{<tip title="Next step" >}}

-Refer to the [Multi-zone Amazon EKS](../../../multi-zone/eks/helm-chart/) instructions for getting started with YugabyteDB on Amazon EKS.
+Refer to the [Multi-zone Amazon EKS](../../../multi-zone/eks/helm-chart/) instructions for getting started with ZNbaseDB on Amazon EKS.

 {{< /tip >}}